Russky Sever National Park

 Russky Sever National Park (Национальный парк «Русский Север») is a national park in the north of Russia, located in Kirillovsky District of Vologda Oblast.
 It was established on March 20, 1992.
-The name of the park means Russian North in Russian.
 The park protects natural and cultural landscapes around Kirillo-Belozersky Monastery and Ferapontov Monastery, places of great historical significance.

 History

 In the 13th century, the area was part of the Principality of Beloozero, and in the 14th century, together with the principality, entered the Grand Duchy of Moscow.
 In 1397, St. Cyril of White Lake, a monk and a disciple of St. Sergius of Radonezh, founded the Kirillo-Belozersky monastery on the shore of Lake Siverskoye.
 The town of Kirillov eventually developed as the posad of the monastery.
 In 1398, St. Therapont of White Lake, who arrived with Cyril, moved to a separate location, which later became the Ferapontov Monastery.
 Both monasteries were subordinate to Archbishops of Rostov.
 In the 15th and the 16th century, Kirillo-Belozersky monastery developed into one of the most influential monasteries in Russia.
 It also helped that the Sheksna River was one of the most heavily used waterways connecting central and northern Russia.
 At some point, it was the second biggest landowner after the Trinity Lavra of St. Sergius.
 Vasili III of Russia, the Grand Prince of Moscow, and Ivan the Terrible, the Tsar, visited the monastery on several occasions.
 In the end of the 15th century, Nil Sorsky, a former monk of the monastery and a leader of Non-possessors movement in Russian Orthodox Church, founded the Nilo-Sorsky Monastery 15 km northwest of Kirillov.
 All these monasteries are currently located within the limits of the park.

 In 1980s, the concept of national parks, which did not previously exist in Soviet Union, was developed, and Vologda Oblast was asked to create one national park.
 Whereas the initial choice was to create the park in Vytegorsky District in the northwest of the oblast, to protect its karst landscapes, the area was finally decided to be too remote for mass tourism, and the location of the park was moved to Kirillovsky District.
 The project of the park was developed in 1989-1990, and the national park was established in 1992.